Free delivery on orders over £40, only £3.95 under £40

 Another homemade gift idea could be a memory book, which is particularly ideal if your dad has dementia and struggles to recall events.
 Gather your family and friends around and ask them if they could contribute something to put in the book, such as a photo or a written recollection.
 Spending Father’s Day reading through the book together is a nostalgic and calming way to spend the day and it can also help to improve your dad’s cognitive skills by remembering things.

 If your father has grandchildren, bring them along to the care home to spend the day with him.
 Intergenerational activities can massively help conversational skills for older people and decrease the risk of loneliness, whilst encouraging quality time with grandchildren.
-Seeing their grandchildren is a perfect gift for Father’s Day and will help your father realise how loved and appreciated he is.
+Being in the company of family is a perfect gift for Father’s Day and will help your father realise how loved and appreciated he is.